ysathyasai/Chess-Mini-Python-Project/README.md

 - **undo**: Undo the last move.
 - **exit / q**: Quit the game gracefully.
 - **help**: View instructions anytime during the game.
+- **clear / c**: Clear the screen and display the current board state.

 ### Running the Game: